Complexity of Metric Dimension on Planar Graphs: Algorithm for Outerplanar Graphs

-We now introduce first of the the data structures that we need in our algorithms.
-The \emph{weak dual} of an outerplanar graph $G$ is a graph which has the faces of $G$, except the unbounded outer face, as vertices.
-Two faces are adjacent if they share an edge.
-The weak dual of a biconnected outerplanar graph is a tree.

-The \emph{generalized dual tree} $T=(V',E')$ of an outerplanar graph $G$ is defined as follows. $T$ contains the weak dual of $G$, and also contains the subgraph of $G$ induced by all cut vertices and vertices of degree one.
-For any cut vertex contained in a biconnected component, there is an edge from the vertex to an arbitrary incident face of the component.
-Observe that the resulting graph is a tree (see Fig.~\ref{fig:extdualtree} for an example).
-According to this definition, a cut vertex is a vertex of both $G$ and $T$.
-Let any vertex of $T$ be the root, denoted by $v'_r$.
+Note that the generalized dual tree of an outerplanar graph $G$ contains the weak dual as an induced subgraph, because the weak dual has the faces of $G$ (except the outer face) as vertices, and two faces are adjacent if they share an edge of $G$.
+It then follows that the generalized dual tree is indeed a tree by construction, because the weak dual of $G$ is a forest.
+Moreover, according to the definition of a generalized dual tree, a cut vertex is a vertex of both $G$ and~$T$.